-The TX Studio at Tyler Station is one of many artist-oriented small businesses in West Oak Cliff.
+TheTX Studio at Tyler Station is one of many artist-oriented small

 Promote Local Arts and Culture

 The West Oak Cliff community is proud of their historic neighborhoods, many of which are nearing one-hundred years old.
 They are also proud of the unique culture that defines Oak Cliff.
 As an area that is predominantly Hispanic, there are a large number of Hispanic-oriented and Hispanic-owned businesses, and yet there is little local art or cultural programming to reinforce this area as one of Dallas' Latinx hearts.